graphprotocol/research/specs/graph-protocol-v1/query-processing/README.md

 Processing a query plan, or processing a query directly, results in low-level read operations being made to Indexing Nodes.
 Each read operation corresponds to a specific dataset and, thus, needs to be made against an Indexing Node for that dataset.
 In the Service Discovery step, the Query Node locates Indexing Nodes for a specific dataset as well as important metadata that is useful in deciding which Indexing Node to issue read operations to, such as price, performance, and economic security margin.

 #### Locating Indexing Nodes
-To locate Indexing Nodes with data for a specific dataset, the Query Node makes several calls to the service discovery layer, which is implemented as several smart contracts on the Ethereum mainnet (see Smart Contract Architecture):
+To locate Indexing Nodes with data for a specific dataset, the Query Node makes several calls to the service discovery layer, which is implemented as several smart contracts on the Ethereum mainnet.
+See Smart Contract Architecture.

  **TODO** Add link to Smart Contract Architecture